Welcome to Logan County 211

 What are the Benefits of 211?

-One number to call to get information about community services in Logan County.
+One number to call to get information about community services in Logan County, Ohio.
 One number to call to get help in a disaster.
-Easy way to connect with information on where to get help or give help.
+Available 24/7 in 180+ languages, assistance from 211 is accessible via phone, text, email, and searchable online resource directories.
+In times of personal crisis or daily challenge, 211 is here to help.
 Call today at 211 or 1.855.678.8333.

 Finding local resources has never been so easy.
 Call 211 or search our online database for help.